-Our unsecured debt currently consists of \$9.6 billion of senior unsecured notes of the Operating Partnership and \$860.0 million outstanding under an unsecured revolving credit facility, or Credit Facility.
-The Credit Facility has a borrowing capacity of \$3.9 billion and contains an accordion feature allowing the maximum borrowing capacity to expand to \$4.0 billion.
-The Credit Facility matures on March 31, 2013.
-The base interest on the Credit Facility is LIBOR plus 210 basis points and includes an annual facility fee of 40 basis points on the total borrowing capacity.
-The Credit Facility also includes a money market competitive bid feature, which allows participating lenders to bid on amounts outstanding at then current market rates of interest for up to 50% of amounts available under the facility.
+At September 30, 2011, our unsecured debt consisted of \$9.6 billion of senior unsecured notes of the Operating Partnership and \$1.8 billion outstanding under an unsecured revolving credit facility, or Credit Facility.
+At September 30, 2011, the Credit Facility had a borrowing capacity of \$3.9 billion.
+The Credit Facility had a maturity date of March 31, 2013 and the base interest on the Credit Facility was LIBOR plus 210 basis points and included an annual facility fee of 40 basis points on the total borrowing capacity.
+The Credit Facility also included a money market competitive bid feature, which allowed participating lenders to bid on amounts outstanding at then current market rates of interest.